Conversations

 Hard-to-predict IDs

 A pragmatic approach to prevent this is to make the conversation ID hard to predict.
 You can do this easily and securely by computing an HMAC of the logical conversation ID.
-This is similar to how you generate the Identity Verification signature.
 You'd then use the result of the HMAC signature as the real conversation ID.

 For example, if your backend is written in Ruby: